Composite Teeth vs Dental Implants: Your Guide to Modern Dental Restoration

 Durability5–7 yearsCan last a lifetime with proper care

-MaintenanceRegular dental hygiene, potential touch-upsRegular dental hygiene, similar to natural teeth
+MaintenanceRegular dental hygiene; potential touch-upsRegular dental hygiene similar to natural teeth

-Aesthetic ResultsGood, but may stain over timeExcellent, closely mimics natural teeth
+Aesthetic ResultsGood but may stain over timeExcellent; closely mimics natural teeth

-SuitabilityMinor cosmetic issues, small repairsMissing teeth, major restorations
+SuitabilityMinor cosmetic issuesMissing teeth; major restorations

 Innovations in Dental Technology